 Informed consent clinic in the UK.
 Provides services over the internet (email, video call, etc) or in person.
 Prescribes HRT quickly.

 They treat children.
-They ever prescribe HRT to children below the age 16; this includes full hormone treatment, not just blockers.
+They even prescribe HRT to children below the age 16; this includes full hormone treatment, not just blockers.

 They provide advice, and they can also refer you to surgery and can help you get on NHS waiting list etc. Very good clinic, especially if you’re in an awkward area of the UK where transport links to traditional clinics makes transitioning unrealistic and/or unaffordable through a regular GIC.